rafara/SignatureTAPI/README.md

 # SignatureTAPI
-Draws an signature canvas from the terminal API response
+Draws a signature canvas from the terminal API response